Esri/arcgis-pro-sdk-community-samples/Framework/Shortcuts/ReadMe.md

  1. In Visual Studio click the Build menu.
 Then select Build Solution.
  1. Click Start button to open ArcGIS Pro.
  1. ArcGIS Pro will open.
+ 1. Open a map view.
+ 1. Launch the Keyboard Shortcuts Dialog with F12.
+Take a moment to inspect the Shortcut Tables.
+ 1. Expand the "Global" group.
+Scroll down to "SampleButton."
+This is a read-only accelerator added by this AddIn.
+ 1. Uncheck the "Show currently active shortcuts" checkbox at the top of the dialog.
+ 1. Expand the Custom group.
+This is an example of a Custom category added in this sample.
+ 1. Close the Keyboard Shortcuts Dialog
  1. Press `h` to invoke the Accelerator command.
 A message will appear.
- 1. Open a map view.
  1. Press `k` to invoke a shortcut targeting the map view.
  1. With the map view still activated, press `Shift + j` to trigger a shortcut that opens a Sample DockPane.
  1. With the DockPane activated, press `a` - this will trigger a keyCommanmd shortcut on the DockPane.